NixOS/nixpkgs/doc/languages-frameworks/haskell.section.md

-When using `cabal-install` for dependency resolution you need to be a bit careful to achieve build purity. `cabal-install` will find and use all dependencies installed from the packages `env` via Nix, but it will also consult Hackage to potentially download and compile dependencies if it can‘t find a valid build plan locally.
+When using `cabal-install` for dependency resolution you need to be a bit careful to achieve build purity. `cabal-install` will find and use all dependencies installed from the packages `env` via Nix, but it will also consult Hackage to potentially download and compile dependencies if it can’t find a valid build plan locally.
 To prevent this you can either never run `cabal update`, remove the cabal database from your `~/.cabal` folder or run `cabal` with `--offline`.
 Note though, that for some usecases `cabal2nix` needs